mosip/documentation/docs/sandbox-details/README.md

 # Try it out

-If you're a partner interested in integrating with Inji, we encourage you to initiate the process by completing the form available [here](https://forms.gle/WvKajxxZ6Jy2K5TM6).
+If you're a partner interested in integrating with Inji Mobile, we encourage you to initiate the process by completing the form available [here](https://forms.gle/WvKajxxZ6Jy2K5TM6).
 This step is crucial for ensuring a smooth integration with our designated sandbox environments.

 #### Collab: Development Integration Environment